-I should mention that up until last week, I thought Moorea was the most beautiful place I’d ever seen.
+It’s worth noting that up until last week, I thought Moorea was the most beautiful place I’d ever seen.
 And then I arrived in the Cook Islands, specifically the island of Aitutaki.
 Now I’m conflicted (first world problems).

-Thanks to careful planning and an inexplicable desire to explore every tropical South Pacific outpost within my logistical reach, today I am flying from the paradise of the Cook Islands to the Eden of Moorea.
+Thanks to careful planning and an inexplicable desire to explore every dreamy South Pacific outpost within my logistical reach, today I fly from the paradise of the Cook Islands to the Eden of Moorea.

 Does it get any better than a direct flight between bliss and nirvana?

-My return trip to the French Polynesian island of Moorea was an intentional do-over for my ill-fated trip to Bora Bora last year.
-That particular Tahitian adventure included a brush with the memorable Cyclone Oli and 17 hours worth of quality evacuation time.
+My return trip to the French Polynesian island of Moorea is an intentional do-over for my ill-fated trip to Bora Bora last year.
+That particular Tahitian adventure included a brush with Tropical Cyclone Oli and 17 hours’ worth of quality evacuation time.

 Paradise, it was not.

 But before I move on to exactly why Moorea is so incredible, a quick overview of the islands is in order.

 Where is French Polynesia?

 An overseas collectivity of France, the 118 islands and atolls of French Polynesia stretch lazily across the South Pacific Ocean covering more than 1,200 miles.
 The island group truly is remote, situated about halfway between California and Australia.

 The islands are divided into 5 island groups, the most famous of which are the Society Islands which includes Tahiti, Bora Bora, and – my favorite – Moorea island (technically Mo’orea).